PrimaveraDeveloper/lithium/howto/howto-add-complex-actions.md

 - It organizes a set of related actions in a coherent way (envisioned by the developer, often based on the fact that these actions operate on the same resource/model).
 - It corresponds to a single class generated in the `WebAPI` project that will contain all these actions as methods.
 - Ensures that all its actions share the same base route.
-- Enforces the same authorization policy for all its actions.
+- Allows sharing the same authorization policy among its actions.

 To add a controller to a microservice, select Add | Controller using the designer context menu.